-We’ve taken the principles needed to write a manual (and make it great), and applied them to the nuanced world of work instructions for the manufacturing industry.
+We’ve taken the principles needed to write an instruction manual (and make it great), and applied them to the nuanced world of work instructions for the manufacturing industry.

 SwipeGuide takes instructional design seriously.
-The philosophy and thought process behind why instructions and user manuals are effective is just as important as the content within them.
-All too often, we see [knowledge] delivery tools fail simply because of a poor design.
+The philosophy and thought process behind why instructions manuals and user manuals are effective is just as important as the content within them.
+All too often, we see knowledge delivery tools fail simply because of a poor design.

 That’s why we’ve used the best of peer-reviewed academic research to become an authority on effective minimalist instructional design - and delivered this approach to some of the top manufacturers in the world.